elphinhote/Hellopwd/readme.md

 unable to render a stream of data to a correct symbol.
 This problem cannot be corrected until I can find a solution.

-## URL of the deployed application and URL of the GitHub repository are
+## URL of the deployed application and URL of the GitHub repository,

 * https://elphinhote.github.io/Hellopwd/

 * https://github.com/elphinhote/Hellopwd/